greenbeard1/sealign/README.md

 sealign
 =======

-SeALign is an attempt to port Andrew Rambaut's Se-Al alignment editor to HTML5 Canvas and Javascript.
+SeALign (pronounced "sea-lion" - cute logo pending) is an attempt to port Andrew Rambaut's Se-Al alignment editor to HTML5 Canvas and Javascript.

 [Se-Al](http://tree.bio.ed.ac.uk/software/seal/) is a fantastic piece of software.
 I use it constantly for inspecting and editing sequence alignments.
 However, it depends on libraries that are no longer supported in current versions of Mac OS-X.  This is one of the major reasons why I've had to put off upgrading my system.
 A while ago I complained to Andrew about this and he proposed collaborating to port Se-Al to Cocoa.
 However, I contributed absolutely nil to this project (much to my chagrin) and as far as I know it hasn't moved forward.